quelhasu/castle-client/README.md

 # Castle Client
 > Client interface for Castle project

-You can visit this [link](https://castle-client.herokuapp.com/) to seet it work.
+You can visit this [link](https://castle-client.herokuapp.com/) to seet it working.

 This tool allow accessing firebase database hotels in order to use it in the client interface.